huggingface/candle/candle-book/src/guide/mnist/modeling.md

-# Candle Mnist Tutorial
+# Candle MNIST Tutorial

 ## Modeling

-Open `src/main.rs` in your project folder and paste the following
+Open `src/main.rs` in your project folder and insert the following code:

 ```rust
 use candle_core::{Device, Result, Tensor};